Adzz/ecto_morph/README.md

 # EctoMorph

 EctoMorph morphs your Ecto capabilities into the s t r a t o s p h e r e !

+Parse incoming data into custom structs, then validate it.

 Usually you have to do something like this: